 The display resolution is similar to the Suunto Spartan Trainer at 218 x 218.
 While the watch allows the user to display upwards of 5 stats during workouts, I’d advise selecting only a sensible number as reading while running was made more challenging by the small fonts.

 5 physical buttons orchestrate the entire workings of the watch without the need for a touch display.
 The user interface is almost identical to that of the Suunto 9, the exception being the navigation towards Firstbeat stats on the watch.
+The buttons lack the punchy feel I get from other wearables and feel subdued at times.
+But, Suunto made up for it with haptic feedback with each press of the button.

 Battery life is listed as up to 7 days with all day activity tracking along with mobile notifications; you can definitely expect less if you throw in multiple long training sessions.